 - May 15: The Congressional Debate docket will be released by May 15.

-- Any high school or middle school NSDA member student, regardless of their national qualification status, was invited to submit legislation to be considered for the National Tournament Docket!
-Our goal was to open the door to more submissions, more diverse topics, and more student input.
+- Any high school or middle school NSDA member student, regardless of their national qualification status, are invited to submit legislation to be considered for the National Tournament Docket!
+Our goal is to open the door to more submissions, more diverse topics, and more student input.
 If a student’s legislation is selected to be part of the Nationals Docket, they will be recognized in Rostrum, receive a plaque after the tournament is over, and be awarded a $100 scholarship.
 Legislation will not be tied to its author at the National Tournament; no authorship speeches will be given.
-Submissions were due February 5, 2023.
+Submissions are due February 5, 2024.